Regular Saver

 • You can only open this account in your sole name.

-• We will open an Everyday Saver account as part of this application.
-You will need to keep this account open, so we can transfer your savings into it when your Regular Saver comes to the end of its term.
+• We'll open an Everyday Saver account as part of this application.
+You’ll need to keep this account open.
+This is so we can transfer your savings into it when your Regular Saver comes to the end of its term.
 Then your Regular Saver will renew for another 12 months.
-If you close the Everyday Saver your savings will stay in your Regular Saver and we’ll change that to an Everyday Saver.
+If you close the Everyday Saver, your savings will stay in your Regular Saver.
+We'll then change that to an Everyday Saver.

 • You can only have one Regular Saver.